officialsahyaboutorabi/AgentWriteUI/README.md

 # AgentWrite LangGraph UI

-AgentWrite LangGraph is an interface for the use of AgentWrite which uses LangGraph, designed to create an advanced writing assistant powered by language models and graph-based workflows using a UI interface.
+AgentWrite LangGraph UI is an interface which allows you to use AgentWrite inside an interface.
+It is designed to create an advanced writing assistant powered by language models and graph-based workflows using a UI interface.

 ## Description